 - Congregations that cannot demonstrate the capacity for the ministry requested.
 Capacity includes personnel, space, time, need and congregational involvement.

 - Congregations that do not follow through on required benchmark reports including an annual audit, annual statistical report, pastor/church evaluation and required charge conference forms.

 Who are the members of the Unified Funding Task Force?

-- Chairperson of Conference Council on Finance and Administration
+- Chairperson or representative from the Conference Council on Finance and Administration

-How should a New Faith Ministries Grant be used?
+How should a Congregation Development Grant be used?

 When should a church or pastor apply for an Equitable Compensation Support Grant?

 Equitable Compensation Support may be provided to a church or charge that is not able to pay the minimum equitable compensation amount approved by the annual conference.
 The support may be provided upon the recommendation of the DS and approval of the Unified Funding Task Force.